nerzh/swift-telegram-sdk/README.md

 ```
 # Usage with other server frameworks
-#### You can also see examples of TGClient in implementations for Hummingbird ans Smoke: [Bot-Examples](https://github.com/nerzh/swift-telegram-sdk/tree/master/Bot-Examples)
+#### You can also see examples of TGClient in implementations for Hummingbird, Smoke and FlyingFox: [Bot-Examples](https://github.com/nerzh/swift-telegram-sdk/tree/master/Bot-Examples)

 # Acknowledgments